IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 Okay, you’ve got your signals located and picked the signal node to control each.
 Now it’s time to step back from thinking like a scaled-down railroader and switch to thinking like a guy with a layout who needs to put in sensors for detection.
 This is where that “commitment of time and money” thing starts to get real.

-One question you need to answer is are you going to put resistor-equipped axles on all your cars?”
+One question you need to answer is "are you going to put resistor-equipped axles on all your cars?”
 It’s a trade-off.
 If you do, then current detection will pick up a car, no matter where it is on your mainline, and you don’t need to install optical detectors.
 The trade off, of course, is that every car has to have at least one axle with a resistor on it.
 Personally I recommend two axles per car for reliable detection, at 7.5k ohms each.
 If you don’t add resistor axles on all of your cars, then you’ll need a combination of optical and current detection to make signals work reasonably well.
 The current detectors track the locomotives, and the optical detectors make sure the signal remains red until the cars have cleared the block.

 For this, grab a pen or pencil in a different color from your track plan.
 I use a red pen, personally.
 We’re going to use that red (or other) pen to indicate where our block boundaries will be, and where our sensors will be located (if we’re using them).
 I'm going to use purple in our diagram since we haven't used that as a color yet.